 Girl Scout Cookie season is the perfect time to introduce the “5 Skills”: Goal Setting, Decision Making, Money Management, People Skills, and Business Ethics.
 We cannot emphasize the “girl-led” aspect of the cookie program enough, and these 5 skills will serve as a useful guide in helping your girls plan and lead their cookie sale discussions and activities.

-Let your girls know that they can offer their customers a way to give back to their community with the Gift of Caring Community Service Program.
-The value of Gift of Caring is tremendous – it’s really a win-win-win for girls, communities, and council.
+Let your girls know that they can offer their customers a way to give back to their community with Care to Share.
+The value of Care to Share is tremendous – it’s really a win-win-win for girls, communities, and council.
 When customers choose to participate in the program, your community receives cookie donations through the food bank or military/veterans organizations, which also helps council empty out our cookie cupboards.

 Communicate with your families

 Teamwork makes the dream work and when it comes to cookie season, your girls’ parents and families play a super important part!
 Make sure your troop parents understand their role, their financial responsibility, and the key dates for the program.

 Pro Tip: Set a couple of dates or maybe a weekly meeting during the cookie season to check in with parents about their girl’s progress.
 If your troop seems to have too many cookies on hand early on, it’s a lot easier to transfer unsold cookies to another troop or schedule additional booths earlier in the program than towards the end of the program.

 Practice, practice, practice